Jamie-S2000/blackjack/README.md

 This function deals cards to the players.
 - It draws two cards from the draw function.
 - Adds these to the hands of the current player.
-- Prints in the console the users cards and one of the dealers cards.
+- Prints in the console the user's cards and one of the dealer's cards.

 -__hit(player)__
 This function is how the player draws more cards.